0CM/BinaryBanditsForensicLab/README.md

 	    binary files.
 Its tools can parse and compare PE32/PE32+ executable files (EXE, DLL, OCX, etc), and analyze them in search of suspicious characteristics
 * **ugrep**	- faster grep with an interactive query UI
+* **parallel**	- GNU parallel is a shell tool for executing jobs in parallel using one or more computers.